 Due to the ban on returning the locomotive by road to Haworth 34092 it remained at the East Lancs Railway.

-In 2017 agreement was reached between the long term owners (Graham Bentley and Richard Greenwood) and the East Lancashire Railway for the railway to buy the locomotive by the end of 2018 if the necessary cash is raised.
+In 2017 agreement was reached between the long term owners and the East Lancashire Railway for the railway to buy the locomotive by the end of 2018 provided that the necessary cash could be raised.
 The purchase by the East Lancs Railway was completed in March 2019.

 |Home Base||Current Status||Owner|